MrLixm/AgXc/nuke/README.md

 Original AgX implementation applied the tonescale a single time.
 This one can apply it 2 times, producing an extra softness that can be comparable to the look of analog film.

-#### inset

-Control the amount of chroma purity in bright values where higher values will produce a less chroma-intense look.

-The default value of 0.4 might be a bit strong.

 #### contrast